boykin345/UniversityEnrolmentProgram/CW1.md

 The reason we chose to use this diagram is because it's perfect for getting a better understanding of the end user, and ironing out edge cases a developer might forget about when developing the program with themselves in mind.

+State diagram(made by Omar Taher):
+Welcome state: This is the initial state of the app.
+The user can choose to sign in or create a new account.

+Sign in transition: When the user selects the sign in option, the app transitions to the "Log in" state.

+Create account transition: When the user selects the create account option, the app transitions to the "Create account" state.

+Log in state: The user enters their login details and the app checks the database for the matching user account.
+If the login details are correct, the app transitions to the "Dashboard" state.
+If the login details are incorrect, the app displays an error message and remains in the "Log in" state.

+Create account state: The user enters their personal details and sets up their account preferences.
+Once the account is created, the app transitions to the "Dashboard" state.
+Dashboard state: This is the main state of the app where the user can view their financial information.
+From here, the user can navigate to different sections of the app.

+Accounts transition: When the user selects the accounts option, the app transitions to the "Accounts" state.

+Transactions transition: When the user selects the transactions option, the app transitions to the "Transactions" state.

+Categories transition: When the user selects the categories option, the app transitions to the "Categories" state.

+Accounts state: The user can view their account information, such as the account balance, scheduled payments, and available funds.
+From here, the user can navigate to different sections of the app or return to the "Dashboard" state.

+Transactions state: The user can view their transaction history, categorize transactions, and create new transactions.
+From here, the user can navigate to different sections of the app or return to the "Dashboard" state.

+Categories state: The user can view their categories and set up new categories.
+From here, the user can navigate to different sections of the app or return to the "Dashboard" state.

 Possible Questions:
 - How app will provide security of users' data?
 - How app gonna notify users about upcoming payments?